plinytheelder/ATV-Scripts/emagisk/README.md

 To prevent eMagisk from hammering RDM with logins, do this:

 1. Create a script that pulls device status logs.
-Like this:
+So a `devicestatus.sh` file that looks like this:

 `curl -s -k -u user:password "http://rdmurl/api/get_data?show_devices=true&formatted=true" -o devicestatus.json`

 Should probably put it somewhere it can be accessed, I put it in `/var/www/devices`.
-Then make it executable `sudo chmod +x devicestatus.json`.
+Then make it executable `sudo chmod +x devicestatus.sh`.

 2. Cron it every minute